vivianknee/FastPages/_posts/2022-09-07-codeorg-quiz.md

 But why?

 I started searching google for the error as well as javascript syntax.
-After searching, I found that another method to add to a score variable was to use the syntax "++" in front of the variable.
+The reason why my previous code wasn't working was due to global variable shadowing which means that one variable shares a name with another, resulting in confusion.
+Since I defined the variable "attempts" as 0 in the beginning but then used the same name to add 1 to the variable, my initial variable shadowed the new one causing the variable to be lost when the function returned.
+After searching some more, I found that another method to add to a score variable was to use the syntax "++" in front of the variable.
 This is what my code looked like after the changes.

 <img src ="https://github.com/vivianknee/FastPages/blob/master/images/finalworking.PNG?raw=true" width="400" height="270">